 Senior Fellow: Constructing Modern Knowledge

-His article, “What I Did On My Three Summer Vacations,” will help you understand why Brian is an idispensible part of Constructing Modern Knowledge!
+His article, “What I Did On My Three Summer Vacations,” will help you understand why Brian is an indispensible part of Constructing Modern Knowledge!

 Tracy works in a NYC public school and spends her days working with students and helping them with their awesome projects in

-Tracy was named one of “20 Educators to Watch” by the National School Boards Association.
+Tracy was named one of “20 Educators to Watch” by the National School Boards Association and is a Senior Fab Learn Fellow at Stanford University.

 Jaymes Dec is a technology teacher in Marymount’s Upper Middle School.
 After graduating from the Interactive Telecommunications Program at NYU, Jaymes was the Program Manager at a National Science Foundation program for high school students from the South Bronx that taught science, technology, engineering, and math skills through classes on sustainable design and green technologies.